Benjamin Harrison

 • Re DA [2020] EWCOP 74, HHJ Clayton

-Ben was instructed in a long running welfare application on behalf of a Local Authority which culminated in a five-day trial to determine P’s best interests in February 2020.
-See here for judgment.
+Long running welfare application on behalf of a Local Authority in the Court of Protection which culminated in a five-day trial to determine P’s best interests.
 Issues included P’s care and support, residence and contact with others.
-Other issues included the appointment and powers of a professional health and welfare deputy (a solicitor) to make decisions on behalf of P. The matter was returned to court in 2021 when the February 2020 order could not be put into effect due to a deterioration in P’s condition.
+Other issues included the appointment and powers of a professional health and welfare deputy (a solicitor) to make decisions on behalf of P. The Official Solicitor instructed Leading Counsel.
+The matter was returned to court in 2021 when the February 2020 order could not be put into effect due to a deterioration in P’s condition.
 The proceedings were summarily determined; An NHS Trust v AF and SJ [2020] EWCOP 55 applied.
-P was represented by the Official Solicitor, who instructed Leading Counsel.

 • Re AHM [2020-2022], HHJ Rowland (Tier 3)